 In turn, that knowledge empowers us to treat each unique brain injury with tailored therapy for that patient.
 We also have a close relationship with a local neurosurgery practice in case our scans discover more serious underlying issues.

-Patients at our clinic undergo a week of intense, multidisciplinary therapy, including neuromuscular therapy, occupational therapy, cognitive therapy, sensorimotor therapy, neuro integrative therapy, psychotherapy, and more.
+Patients at our clinic undergo intense multidisciplinary therapy, including neuromuscular therapy, occupational therapy, cognitive therapy, sensorimotor therapy, neuro integrative therapy, psychotherapy, and more.

-To learn if you’re eligible for treatment, schedule a free consultation with our team.
+To learn if you’re eligible for treatment, schedule a consultation with our team.